 - Rifabutin, rifampin, rifapentine

 Warnings While Using This Medicine

-- Pregnant women or women who may become pregnant should not handle or touch the tablets without protection.
-This medicine may cause birth defects if the father is using it when his partner becomes pregnant.
-You must use a condom and another effective method of birth control during treatment and for 1 week after the last dose.
-Tell your doctor right away if a pregnancy occurs while you are using this medicine.
+- This medicine may cause birth defects if a man is using it when his partner becomes pregnant.
+Use a condom plus another form of birth control during treatment and for 1 week after the last dose.
+Tell your doctor right away if a pregnancy occurs while you are taking this medicine.

 - Do not stop using this medicine even for a short time without asking your doctor.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.
-You will need to have your blood pressure measured before you begin to use this medicine and while you are using it.
-Talk to your doctor if you have questions.
+You will need to have your blood pressure measured before you begin to take this medicine and while you are taking it.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Dark freckles, skin color changes, coldness, weakness, tiredness, weight loss